 Cultures of the Street (Ongoing).
 I am working on an ethnographic project exploring performance and ‘street’ culture across a range of historical and geographical contexts.

-Subway Dancing in New York City.
-(2015/16).
+Subway Dancing in New York City (2015/16).
 In April 2015/June 2016 I undertook research trips to New York city where I explored subway dancing culture through observation and interviews with dancers, audience members, documentary makers and city officials.
-I am working on a journal article as a result of this trip.

 The Council Estate in Performance: Performance Practice and the Production of Space.
 (2009-2014).
 My PhD investigates how the urban ‘Council Estate’ (a colloquial term, used in the UK, for British social housing estates) might be ‘produced’ through contemporary performance practices.
 I define the Council Estate as an archetypal place, serving to contain and conceal structural inequalities.
 I use Henri Lefebvre’s (1991) model of ‘the production of space’ and its extension by Edward Soja (1996) to understand how performance practices operate to reinforce and also to resist the dominant discourse of the Council Estate.